 Control Center Clustering

-Control Centers can now be organised in a master to slave hierarchy.
+Control Centers can now be organized in a master to slave hierarchy.

 For more information, see Control Centers in Master-to-Slave Relation

 LED Status Improvements for Hotfixes

 When installing a hotfix via USB during recovery, the firewall now indicates the status after the hotfix installation via its LEDs on the front panel.